gustavkkk/blockchain/Presentation.md

         2. what we know already & what we don't yet

     Flow & Main Points:
-        1. Draw my big picture of Blockchain First.
+        1. Draw a big picture of Blockchain First on my own
         2. Use only big pen.(avoid Details, but concentrate on )

     - Blockchain Layers: DataStructure, P2P Network, Consensus Algorithm, Transaction, Smart Contract, Application